 Whooshkaa is a full-service audio on demand company that helps creators and brands produce, host, share, track and monetize their content.
 They put your audience first, creating listener-focused branded content and ads that resonate while pairing your podcast with premium brands.
 Their data-rich audience analytics allows you to track when, where and how audiences listen in real time.
 They also provide a few different options for the promotion of your podcast, including dynamic ad injection with ads served based on genre and listener location.
-You control where the ads are placed and you receive the majority share of revenue.
+You control where the ads are placed and you receive the majority share of the revenue.

 Check out Whooshkaa: https://www.whooshkaa.com